momentum-xyz/docs/docs/explore-the-features/building-your-odyssey/assigning-functions.md

 To offer an amazing experience, it's not enough to crowd your Odyssey with pretty objects.
 Let's see how to make them do thing!

 :::info
-As of now, only [default primitives](spawning-assets.mdx#spawning-a-default-object) can be assigned functionalities.
+As of now, only XXX can be assigned functionalities.
 We are working on making the tool available for custom objects as well.
 :::

 ## Available functionalities